COVID-19 Assessment Centre

 - You will be tested using a swab.

-- Most testing is performed via our Drive Thru service.
+- Most testing is performed via our Testing Clinic.

-- Care Clinic patients will be asked to sanitize their hands and wear a mask.
+- Patients will be asked to sanitize their hands and wear a mask.
 Only essential accompaniment is permitted (eg translator for language barrier).

 - Please bring your health card or one piece of identification.

 How do I cancel a previously booked appointment?

 - To cancel a previously booked appointment, please email email@example.com